-Operator Explanation This query returns only documents in which the term green appears in the same paragraph as the word red .
+Explanation This query returns only documents in which the term green appears in the same paragraph as the word red .
 The words do not have to be in the same sentence in the paragraph.
-PARAGRAPH NN Returns only documents in which the second term is in the same paragraph as the first term, and they are within NN words of each other.
+Returns only documents in which the second term is in the same paragraph as the first term, and they are within NN words of each other.
 For example: action=Query&Text=cats+PARAGRAPH20+dogs This query returns only documents in which the term dogs occurs in the same paragraph as, and within 20 words of, the word cats .
-NOTE: PARAGRAPH0 has the same behavior as PARAGRAPH.
 NOTE: PARAGRAPHØ has the same behavior as PARAGRAPH.